Our staff will respond to your query promptly and provide detailed information to your questions.

 Norwegian culture is spilt equally between the land and the sea, and on board the Spirit of Lyngen boat you will experience a wide diversity of fjord life.
 The journey begins with dolphin spotting along the nature reserve at Spåkenes en route to visit the historic stockfish drying process on the island of Uløya.

 Venturing over by boat to the Lyngen Alps east coast to visit the ice cave and the sheer towering rock walls that plunge into the ocean.
 Europe’s largest eagle the Havn Ørn is regularly seen hunting for fish.

 This evening we celebrate the last day of the year with a gourmet dinner, and welcome the New Year with a private fireworks display.

 NOTE: Winter Sea Safari is subject to the weather conditions on the fjord.
 It is offered only when favourable conditions can be guaranteed while at the lodge.

-Day 5 - 01 Jan: Sleep in and then hit the slopes snowshoeing through snow-covered forests and mountains.
+Day 5 - 01 Jan: Sleep in and then enjoy reindeer sledding through snow-covered forests and mountains.

 Optional Add Ons